Plantar Warts: symptoms, causes and treatments

 Peeling medication

-Your doctor may prescribe you a stronger topical solution of salicylic acid, which kills the wart by destroying and peeling layers of affected skin over multiple treatments.
-Salicylic acid has also been shown to boost your body’s immune system, which may help fight the virus.
-Salicylic acid is also effective when used in combination with cryotherapy.
+Our podiatrist may prescribe you a stronger topical solution of salicylic acid, which kills the wart by destroying and peeling away layers of affected skin.
+The acid also irritates the area around the wart, encouraging your immune system to attack the virus.
+Our doctor may also remove the wart’s top layers with an emery board before applying salicylic acid gel.

 Cryotherapy

-Cryotherapy involves freezing the wart with an application of liquid nitrogen.
-Your doctor will first numb the skin around the wart, and apply the treatment either with a directed spray or a cotton swab.
-Your skin will react to the rapid freezing by forming a blister around the wart.
-The blister dries up and flakes off after 4-10 days, taking the wart with it.
-Most plantar warts take 3-4 sessions of cryotherapy to completely heal.
+Cryotherapy involves freezing your plantar wart with liquid nitrogen, enabling its removal.
+Our doctor first numbs the skin around the wart and applies the nitrogen with a spray or cotton swab.
+Your skin reacts to the rapid freezing by forming a blister around the wart.
+Cryotherapy can also trigger your immune system to attack the wart.

 Acid patches

-Your doctor can lightly shave the topmost layer of the wart and apply a coat of strong acid.
-This usually takes a few applications before the wart resolves.
+Our doctor lightly shaves the topmost layer of the wart and applies a coat of strong acid; this usually requires a few applications.

-An anti-viral cream stimulates your immune response around the wart, helping your body to fight the infection.
+An antiviral cream stimulates your immune response, helping your body fight the infection over a few weeks.

 Bleomycin

-The virus responsible for plantar warts, HPV, is easily transmissible in warm, wet environments.
-Although not everyone who comes in contact with the virus will develop warts, it’s best to take precautions when you can.
+HPV viruses are easily transmissible in warm, wet environments.
+Although not everyone who comes in contact with the virus will develop warts, it’s best to take precautions.
+To decrease your risk of developing a plantar wart, make sure to:

 • Cuts or scrapes on the bottom of your foot

-• Feet that have been softened by long exposure to water
+• Feet that have been softened by exposure to water

 • Dry, cracked skin

-The nationally recognized physicians at University Foot and Ankle Institute pride themselves in offering the most advanced care in a compassionate, relaxed environment.
+Our nationally recognized podiatrists at the University Foot and Ankle Institute pride themselves in offering the most advanced care in a compassionate, relaxed environment.
+Our specialists in skin conditions affecting the feet can create a treatment plan tailored to your podiatry needs.

 • Google